The Nonviolent Jesus Podcast

 Upcoming Podcasts

-• March 23rd. #64.
-John Dear in conversation with Daniel Hunter
+• May 4th. #70.
+John Dear in conversation with Bishop Marian Budde

 The Nonviolent Jesus Podcast is a free, weekly thirty-minute podcast, posted on every Monday, featuring Fr.
 John Dear and his reflections about Jesus, Gospel nonviolence, and peacemaking, and guests who teach, speak out, organize and work for a more just, most peaceful, more nonviolent world.
 Through these weekly reflections, we hope to inspire everyone to follow the nonviolent Jesus more faithfully and do our part to welcome God’s reign of peace with justice on earth!